jhwang20/jhwang20.github.io/README.md

 The following links are some of the cutting-edge projects that I have worked on during my time as a student at UT Austin!
 <h2>🌱 Relevent Courseworks:</h2>

-- Applied Machine Learning
+- Advanced Machine Learning

 - Data Science Programming

-- Data Science for Business Applications
+- Unstructured Data Analaytics

+- Information & Database Management

+- Optimization

+- Supply Chain Analytics

+- Supply Chain Analaytics

+- Time Series Analysis

 - Investment Management